Malakai0/archived-maria/README.md

 # Project Maria

-Project Maria is more of an engine than a game for the Roblox platform, heavily inspired and based on the anime Attack on Titan.
+Project Maria is a side project thing for the Roblox platform, heavily inspired and based on the anime Attack on Titan.